 A STEP in the right direction.

-The State of Idaho has State Trade Expansion Program (STEP) Grant funds for projects occurring through September 29, 2023.
+The State of Idaho has applied for State Trade Expansion Program (STEP) Grant funds for projects occurring through September 29, 2024.
 STEP is funded in part through a grant with the U.S. Small Business Administration (SBA) and is administered by Idaho Commerce.
 The goals of STEP are to increase the number of small businesses that export, increase the value of exports and increase the number of small businesses exploring significant new trade opportunities.

 Participants must meet SBA eligibility requirements to participate in the following STEP-funded programs.